corenting/yabft/README.md

 **Y**et **A**nother **B**rain**f**uck **T**hing.

-A .NET Core Brainfuck project, with currently a (slow) interpreter.
+A .NET 6.0 project, with currently a (slow) interpreter.